dofloinn/Fallout3rdYear/1_MobileSoftwareDevelopment/All notes.md

 Android was developed by the Open Handset Alliance which is led by Google.
 - Why do you think google did that?
 A free OS for phones?

 The first Android Software Development Kit (SDK) was released in 2007.
 Google released Jelly Bean in 2012 with the idea of improving the user interface.
-- Why google created the SDK for free?
+- Why did google create the SDK for free?

 Android is designed as a unique platform in the sense that developers only need to code their application in Android and it will run on any device.